becketalservices/beas-cnx-cloud/docs/AWS/chapter3.md

 done

 ## CP 7.0 !!!!
-# setupImages.sh uploads kudosboards images into a differnt docker repositoy than the default expects.
+# setupImages.sh uploads kudosboards images into a different docker repository than the default expects.
 # The image is not in a sub folder kudosnames but is named kudosboards-
 # The helm chart expects "<registy>/connections/kudosboards/activity-migration"
 # The script uploads to "<regitry>/connections/kudosboards-activity-migration"